matej-zatko/MetaFusion-Extended/README.md

 # MetaFusion-Extended

 MetaFusion-Extended is an extension of [MetaFusion Clinical](https://github.com/ccmbioinfo/MetaFusion-Clinical) that adds enhanced gene symbol unification and graph-based clustering using gene identifiers to improve the merging of fusion calls across multiple tools.
+In addition, support for [FusionCatcher](https://github.com/ndaniel/fusioncatcher) has been added.

 In both the original MetaFusion and MetaFusion Clinical, gene renaming relies on the NCBI database to update gene names to their official symbols.
 However, this step can fail if a gene symbol is missing from the database, leading to unsuccessful merging based on gene names.
 To mitigate this problem, MetaFusion-Extended integrates multiple gene symbol databases: [NCBI](https://www.ncbi.nlm.nih.gov/gene/), [HGNC](https://www.genenames.org/), and [org.Hs.eg.db](https://bioconductor.org/packages/release/data/annotation/html/org.Hs.eg.db.html).
 Additionally, gene symbols are not stable and may change or even be removed over time.
 To address this, MetaFusion-Extended incorporates Ensembl gene IDs alongside gene symbols and breakpoints into its graph clustering step (see the [original MetaFusion manuscript](https://academic.oup.com/bioinformatics/article/37/19/3144/6263829)) to improve fusion call merging across different tools.